 Time: Friday, August 14, 7:30 pm ET

 Format: Facebook Live.
-Click here to visit WCM’s Facebook page.
+To watch the concert live, Click here to visit WCM’s Facebook page.
 OR Blue House YouTube Channel.
 Click here to visit Blue House YouTube Channel.
+You can watch the live recording of the concert on WCM’s YouTube channel after the concert has concluded.

 Marty Nau, saxophone, is a highly active and sought after jazz alto saxophone player in the Washington DC Area.
 Formerly lead alto and conductor for the Navy Commodores, he played with such big bands as the Blues Alley Big Band, Bill Potts Big Band Guy Lombardo, and others.
 He has performed with the National Symphony, Baltimore Symphony, and Richmond Symphony and has backed up such performers as Dizzy Gillespie, Eddie Daniels, Stanley Turrentine, Joe Williams, Rosemary Clooney, Ethel Ennis, Nancy Wilson, Maureen McGovern, Snooky Young, and many others.
 He leads the Marty Nau Quartet which has recorded three CDs including the very well received “Strings Attached.”
 He is on the faculty of the Washington Conservatory.